 GDC does not accept product or vendor-related submissions.
 If your talk is a thinly veiled advertisement for a new product, technology or service your company is offering, please do not submit.
-If you would like to publicize a product, please contact sales at GDC Sales Help for information on exhibiting and vendor opportunities, including sponsored sessions.
+If you would like to publicize a product, please visit the become a sponsor page for more information on sponsored sessions.

 GDC only accepts submissions by original authors of the presentations.
 PR firms, speaking relation firms, and all other parties who are not direct authors of submitted presentations are discouraged from submitting a proposal on behalf of their clients/speakers.
 GDC requires direct contact with presenters to expedite questions during the submission review process.
 Submissions created using generative AI (ChatGPT, Bard, Bing, etc.) will not be accepted for consideration.

 GDC Summits and Game Career Seminar

-If you are interested in submitting for the GDC Summits, VRDC, or the Game Career Seminar, the call for submissions is open from January 25 through February 15 at 11:59pm PT.
+If you are interested in submitting for the GDC Summits, VRDC, or the Game Career Seminar, the call for submissions will be open September 1 through October 7, 2022 at 11:59pm PT.

 Proposals submitted to the GDC Summits Call for Submissions will be considered and reviewed by GDC's Summit Advisors.
 Each program has its own advisors and submissions will be graded separately.
 There is no penalty for submitting a proposal to both the Core Concepts and Summits Call for Submissions.
 However, if your proposal is accepted into the Core Concepts program, please let Ashley Corrigan know if you submitted to another program ASAP upon acceptance.
 You may need to select one program to speak in.

 Phase I: Prepare & Submit Session Proposal